aerogear/OpenVolunteerPlatform/docs/deployments_subscriptions.md

+---
+id: subscriptions
+title: Subscriptions
+---

 # Subscriptions

-To set up subscriptions in voyager server, these steps must be followed.
+To set up subscriptions in OpenVolunteer, these steps must be followed.

 * Configure SubscriptionServer using voyager-subscriptions
 * Configure a Publish Subscribe Mechanism